gonzalo-bulnes/cucumber_json_api_steps/README.md

 Usage
 -----

-**Note**: This usage section acts as a roadmap for development following the [README-drive development][rdd] principles.
+**Note**: This usage section acts as a roadmap for development following the [README-driven development][rdd] principles.
 Not everything that is described here will be available at any moment, however, I'll try to keep things clear in comments.

   [rdd]: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

-Once installed, you can include the JSON API [steps](#steps) in your features definitions or use the [build-in generators](#generators) to create common features.
+Once installed, you can include the JSON API [steps](#steps) in your features definitions or use the [built-in generators](#generators) to create common features.

 Steps
 -----